Urgent care vs. emergency room

 - Cold or flu symptoms

-- Urgent care can be found in convenient, nearby locations like shopping centers and commercial plazas.
+- Convenient locations: Urgent care can be found in convenient, nearby locations like shopping centers and commercial plazas.

-- Most urgent care centers take insurance.
-We are in-network with most major insurance providers, Medicare, Medicaid, workers’ compensation and motor vehicle insurance.
-We even partner with businesses.
+- Insurance accepted: Most urgent care centers are in-network with most major insurance providers, Medicare, Medicaid, workers’ compensation, and motor vehicle insurance.
+In some cases, urgent cares even partner with businesses to offer special programs for employees.

 When to go to the ER